Forness Stadium

 The stadium remained vacant for several years after the football program was suspended.
+The Pittsburgh Steelers used Forness for training camp for a period in the early 1950s.
 One sports writer described the stadium during this period as "lying there ever since, unburied, like Ebbetts Field, or Leadville or the old Slave Market in St. Augustine."
 In 1959 and 1960, the school dismantled the stadium in 1959.
 Portions of the bleachers went to Allegheny High School and Mount Morris.
 Other portions were sold at auction.
+Among the proposals to replace it was a new basketball arena, which eventually became the Reilly Center.